bkjohn2018/fuel-tracker/docs/architecture.md

-# Fuel Tracker Architecture
+# FIRE (Fuel Integrity & Reconciliation Engine) Architecture

 ## Overview
-The Fuel Tracker system is designed as a compliance-focused, revision-aware data pipeline for forecasting US pipeline compressor fuel consumption.
+The FIRE system is designed as a compliance-focused, revision-aware data pipeline for forecasting US pipeline compressor fuel consumption.
 The architecture emphasizes auditability, reproducibility, and regulatory compliance for FERC Account 820 reporting.

 ## System Architecture